BIOESTHETIC DENTISTRY AN OVERVIEW

 - Excessive wear or breakage of teeth

-There is no one singular cause of TMJ.
+There is no one singular cause of TMD.
 Joint damage can happen suddenly or occur gradually over time.
-Stress can frequently exacerbate TMJ and may be a driving factor behind painful flare-ups.
+Stress can frequently exacerbate TMD and may be a driving factor behind painful flare-ups.

-Treatment for TMJ and chronic facial pain will vary depending on the findings of Dr. OVerholtzer’s analysis.
+Treatment for TMD and chronic facial pain will vary depending on the findings of Dr. Overholtzer’s analysis.
 Dr. Overholtzer will help patients build a treatment plan that will relieve painful symptoms and provide long-term support for a more stable and healthy bite.

 BIOESTHETIC APPROACH FOR LASTING RESULTS